lukep258/full-stack-rep/README.md

 ## full stack rep of creating both the front and backend of a boilerplate webpage.

 ## Schema:
--instructors table will have id, name, age, and subject -students table will have id, name, age, and a foreign key of the instructor id
+- instructors table will have id, name, age, and subject
+- students table will have id, name, age, and a foreign key of the instructor id

 ## ERD:
 ![image](https://github.com/lukep258/full-stack-rep/assets/143543147/fadb7e9b-5eef-45aa-9065-5ad8df209ab8)